Skip to main content

 <runtime_home>/artifacts/upload_sessions/<workspace_id>/<upload_id>/payload.bin

+The staging directory is exposed to the model and tools as PIONEER_ARTIFACT_OUTPUT_DIR.
+It is not durable storage and it is not a protocol identity. artifact_prepare allocates a safe path inside this directory, and artifact_register imports the completed regular file into the canonical blob store.
 The storage key is derived from the SHA-256 digest.
 The physical store deduplicates identical blobs inside the same workspace and validates existing blobs before reusing them.
 Desktop preview files are separate.
 The desktop writes derived preview variants under its own runtime home at previews/artifacts and prunes that cache when it exceeds 512 MB.
 Those files are not authoritative and can be deleted without losing artifacts.

 Database Model